 Before You Buy Attic Insulation

-Attic insulation is available in several different types, including blanket, spray foam, radiant foil, and foam boards, each with benefits and shortcomings.
+Several different types of attic insulation are available, including blanket, spray foam, radiant foil, and foam boards, each with benefits and shortcomings.

 Blanket insulation is one of the most common types of insulation for walls and attic floors; however, don’t use it in open spaces because the fiberglass particles can affect the air quality in your home.
 Cut the thick pieces of insulation to fit tightly between the gaps in wooden frames or around pipes, wires, and other obstacles.